 Director of External Affairs, National Review Institute

-NRI is a nonprofit, 501(c)(3), journalistic think tank, established to advance the conservative principles William F. Buckley Jr. championed and complement the mission of National Review magazine, including by supporting and promoting NR’s top talent.
-NRI was founded by Bill Buckley in 1991, 36 years after launching National Review.
-In 2015, National Review, Inc. became a wholly owned subsidiary of the Institute.
+National Review Institute is a nonprofit, 501(c)(3), journalistic think tank, established to advance the conservative principles William F. Buckley Jr. championed and complement the mission of NATIONAL REVIEW magazine, including by supporting and promoting NR’s top talent.
+NRI was founded by Bill Buckley in 1991, 36 years after launching NATIONAL REVIEW.
+In 2015, NATIONAL REVIEW, INC. became a wholly-owned subsidiary of the Institute.

 ARTICLES FROM NATIONAL REVIEW CAPITAL MATTERS

 Indexing the Minimum Wage: The Political Consequences

 Biden’s Stimulus Hurts Businesses.
 One Tax Tweak Can Change That

 Deb Haaland Could Be a Disaster at Interior

 The Cotton-Romney Plan to Raise the Minimum Wage Without Killing Jobs

 The Cotton-Romney Deal: $10 Minimum Wage for Immigration Enforcement

 A Compromise on Nominations